difference between biogas and natural gas

 One of the major differences between biogas and natural gas is their environmental impact.
 Biogas is considered a green energy source as it is produced from waste materials, and the production process does not emit significant amounts of greenhouse gases.
 In fact, the biogas production process can even reduce methane emissions from organic waste that would otherwise be released into the atmosphere.

-See also difference between pulmonary and systemic circulation
+See also difference between polar and nonpolar

 On the other hand, natural gas is a fossil fuel that contributes significantly to global warming due to its high carbon emissions.
 The extraction and transportation of natural gas can also cause harm to the environment through air and water pollution.